Rayope/GTAV-Research/README.md

 The PC version used for research is GTA V 1.27 (build 372).

 # Repository information
-This is a repository used for putting together what I have found on the net and what I understand of GTA V.<br />
+This is a repository used for putting together what I have found on the net and what I understand of GTA V. **I am absoluetly not the sole source of information, please have a look at links below.**<br />
 The research is made to understand and research speedrunning strategies.
 It can help anyone wanting to do the same, as I found that information is very scattered over the net.<br />
 Hopefully nothing awfully wrong is written...
 If you think so, please tell me!

 # Goals & TODO
 * Gather all ressources I use for GTA V script and game understanding
-* Improve ImGTA mod -> Debug mod
+* Improve ImGTA mod (helps debugging in game)
+* Link an updated fork of ImGTA (not online yet)

 # General information
 OpenIV allows you to extract some game files from the game folder on your computer: scripts, sounds, animations, models, audio files.<br /><br />
 A script decompiler allows you to transform the script extracted from openIV (two files: [script_name].ysc.full, [script_name].ysc.sys) from binary data (assembly) to a source file (language .NET probably) that you can read.<br />
-During this transformation the decompiler can translate some variable and function names from a hash to the readable name if it knows the corresponding name.
+During this transformation the decompiler can translate some entities and functions names from a hash to the readable name if it knows the corresponding name.
 The function names are called natives.<br /><br />
 Native hashes are not the same for every version of the game.
 But, we somehow have the corresponding hashes for every version (look at native hash update repository below).<br />
 The version of the game is the build number that you see in the bottom right corner when you start the game.<br />
 The speedrunning community has chosen the version 372 -- which corresponds to the PC version GTA V 1.27 -- because it is faster than other versions (load times, no wave, and maybe more).<br />

 # Hash information
 I could be wrong here, but from what I read on forums, discord and whatnot, here is what I understand:<br /><br />
+The following is only for natives (function names) because I think there are differences for other string entities.<br />
 Note: A hash function converts one value to another.
 For instance, the joaat hash algorithm: jooat("my_function_name") = 0xD62711A5<br /><br />
 The original game version (XBox version), build number 331, had hashes computed using Jenkins one-at-a-time (joaat) algorithm, which outputs a 32-bit hash (e.g., 0xD6 27 11 A5).
 Then, the other versions used another algorithm (unknown as far as I know) that outputs a 64-bit hash (e.g., 0xD5 B9 60 AA 31 EA F4 08).<br />
 Somehow, people made lists with corresponding hashes between each version, so that from whatever version of the game you have a hash, you can match it with the original 32-bit hash from the XBox version.
 And the name corresponding to that 32-bit hash can be found by bruteforcing it with the joaat algorithm.<br />